Skelmis/Blurp/README.md

 ![img.png](images/img.png)
 ![img_1.png](images/img_1.png)

-*N.b.
-Viewing requests will always prompt for basic auth.
-If not configured however, the username and password can be left blank*

 ##### Configuration

 The following environment variables can be set to modify behaviour:
 - `HIDE_QUERY_PARAMS`: Setting this to any value will hide query parameters on the home page
+- `HIDE_URLS`: Setting this will hide URL's on the home page and instead only show timestamps
 - Set both of the following to enforce a password when viewing request values:
   - `REQUEST_USERNAME`: The username for basic auth
   - `REQUEST_PASSWORD`: The password for basic auth